jianzhiunique/kafka-doc-plus/README.md

 ## gitbook

-You can read this document in browser using gitbook.
+You can read this document in browser using gitbook, or you can read it now. [目录](SUMMARY.md)

 ```
 gitbook init